-The automatic device switching from Apple phone to desktop is not available.
-Clearly Bose has not gotten familiar with Apple’s cloud based authentication needed to do so.
+The automatic device switching from an Apple phone to a desktop is not available.
+Clearly, Bose has not gotten familiar with Apple’s cloud-based authentication needed to do so.

 Can’t remember what LED status on base means

-MacOS does not display battery levels (non-Apple devices do), iOS does
+MacOS does not display battery levels (non-Apple devices do), but iOS does

 Desktop use of the Earbuds prevents you from keeping an eye on battery status.
 Battery status can be viewed when connected on iOS, not on MacOS.

-Activation is characteristic to Bose’s prior earbud models and hokey to say the least.
-The name of the bluetooth connection is different from the name of the earbuds, causing a lot of confusion of how and whether the earbuds are connected.
-Once you overcome this hurdle and the earbuds are connected over bluetooth, all is fine.
+Activation is characteristic of Bose’s prior earbud models and hokey, to say the least.
+The name of the Bluetooth connection is different from the name of the earbuds, causing a lot of confusion about how and whether the earbuds are connected.
+Once you overcome this hurdle and the earbuds are connected over Bluetooth, all is fine.

-Too dependent on Bose App on iPhone (should work independent)
+Too dependent on Bose App on iPhone (should work independently)

 No Bose Lock Screen widgets

-You cannot see the charge status of the base, except to see it’s not empty.
-5 LED’s missing.
+You cannot see the charge status of the base except to see it’s not empty.
+5 LEDs are missing.
 I do not understand or cannot seem to remember what the base lights indicate.

 Base placement and extraction

-The glossy surface of the earbuds and how far they sink in the base makes them extremely prone to slipping out of hand when pulling lose from the internal magnets.
+The glossy surface of the earbuds and how far they sink in the base make them extremely prone to slipping out of hand when pulling loose from the internal magnets.
 Occasionally, the position of the earbuds, with the case closed, prevented one earbud from charging.
 The black finish makes it hard to see which earbud goes into which slot, especially at night.

-A symptom of Bose earbuds since the first version, an occasional dropout of left earbud cause the sound to disappear and noise cancelling to be muted and then reconnecting back to normal.
+A symptom of Bose earbuds since the first version is an occasional dropout of the left earbud, causing the sound to disappear and noise canceling to be muted and then reconnecting back to normal.
 An unpleasant audio experience, making you feel one earbud physically fell out.

 Base Firmware Upgrade Process Unacceptable

 The Firmware upgrade process of the base is outright abhorrent.
-Via laptop, usb, and non safari browser only.
-Clearly Bose has not spent the necessary R&D budget and time to match real world user experience.
-This really makes my point of how Bose has yet to become a technology savvy company.
-This procedure stems from the old age.
-Few technology novices consumer will complete this successfully.
+Via laptop, USB, and non-safari browser only.
+Clearly, Bose has not spent the necessary R&D budget and time to match real-world user experience.
+This really makes my point of how Bose has yet to become a technology-savvy company.
+This procedure stems from old age.
+Few technology novice consumers will complete this successfully.
 Thankfully the Earbuds themselves will update through the Bose phone app.

 Best NC, best sound, great bass (does not make ears tired)

-Bose still makes the best noise cancelling technology available today.
-The sound is phenomenal, and quite surprising for the tiny package of the earbuds pretty much disappearing in your ears.
+Bose still makes the best noise-canceling technology available today.
+The sound is phenomenal and quite surprising for the tiny package of the earbuds pretty much disappearing in your ears.

 Automatic sound calibration to ear resonance